skiselev/minimax8085/README.md

 ### Bill of Materials

-[Link to the project on Mouser.com](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e60fdda470) - View and order all components except of the 8085A CPU, the 8251A USART, and the PCB.
+[MiniMax8085 project on Mouser.com](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e60fdda470) - View and order all components except of the 8085A CPU, the 8251A USART, and the PCB.

-[Link to the project on OSHPark.com](https://www.oshpark.com/shared_projects/CyQsELdX) - View and order the MiniMax8085 PCB.
+[MiniMax8085 project on OSHPark.com](https://www.oshpark.com/shared_projects/CyQsELdX) - View and order the MiniMax8085 PCB.

 Component Type | Reference | Description                               | Quantity | Possible Sources and Notes
 -------------- | --------- | ----------------------------------------- | -------- | --------------------------